John Rose Cormack

-Sir John Rose Cormack FRSE FRCP (1 March 1815 – 13 May 1882) was a Scottish physician and medical journalist.
+Sir John Rose Cormack (1 March 1815 – 13 May 1882) was a Scottish physician and medical journalist.
 He established several notable British journals: the Edinburgh Monthly Journal of Medical Science; the London Medical Journal; and the Associated Medical Journal (a predecessor of the British Medical Journal).

 Life

 He was born in Stow in the Scottish Borders on 1 March 1815, the son of Helen Rose, sister of Sir John Rose of Holm, and local minister, Rev John Cormack DD.
 He attended the High School in Edinburgh and then studied medicine at the University of Edinburgh graduating with an MD in 1837, having won the Harveian Prize in 1836 and a gold medal in 1837 for his thesis on the presence of air (oxygen) in the organs of circulation.

 Following graduation he visited Paris and then did a tour of both Italy and Spain before returning to Edinburgh to set up as a physician.
 He was appointed Physician to the Edinburgh Royal Infirmary in 1841 and in the same month founded the Edinburgh Monthly Journal of Medical Science.
 During this time he also operated a Dispensary from 131 Princes Street.

+In 1842 he was elected a member of the Harveian Society of Edinburgh.
 In 1843, he was elected a Fellow of the Royal Society of Edinburgh; his proposer being Sir Robert Christison.

 In 1847, he moved to Putney, London and founded both the London Medical Journal and the Associated Medical Journal.

 In 1858, he moved to Paris, France, heading the Hertford British Hospital in that city.
 In the Siege of Paris (1870–1871) he showed exemplary effort tending the English and French wounded, often from his own house on Rue D’Agnesseau, the French government awarding him a Chevalier of the Legion of Honour in consequence, and a French MD degree.
 His pupils included Dr John Francis Sutherland.

 He was knighted by Queen Victoria in 1872 for the same role.